-Visually, the only difference between the original and the limited edition model is, of course, the dial that now sports a more advanced calendar module that displays not only current date but also the day of the week.
+Visually, the only difference between the original and the limited edition model is, of course, the dial that now sports a more advanced calendar module that displays not only the current date but also the day of the week.

-The rest, including the three color-keyed (blue in this instance) chronograph hands, as well as luminous hour, minute and small seconds hands, is the same.
+The rest, including the three color-keyed (blue in this instance) chronograph hands, as well as luminous hour, minute, and small seconds hands, are the same.
 Frankly, for the price difference, I would like to see some more upscale features like, say, a bezel with either ceramic or at least anodized aluminum inlay.
 Well, even a better-finished version of the movement with more elaborate decor on the oscillating weight would probably do, but no such luck.

 From the point of view of hardware, the new SeaStar 1000 Chronograph Valjoux has its original ETA caliber C01.211 movement replaced by an older Valjoux 7750 caliber.
 Also made by ETA, the caliber is not necessarily more technically advanced than the newer engine, but has a mojo the size of Texas and is also known for its high reliability and hassle-free serviceability.